9QIX/Google-Cybersecurity-Certification-Notes/VII. Automate Cybersecurity Tasks with Python/Week 2/II. Work with functions.md

 ## Key takeaways

 Working with variables in functions requires understanding various concepts.
 A parameter is an object that is included in a function definition for use in that function, an argument is the data brought into a function when it is called, and the return keyword is used to return information from a function.
 Additionally, global variables are variables accessible throughout the program, and local variables are parameters and variables assigned within a function that aren't usable outside of a function.
 It's important to make sure your variables all have distinct names, even if one is a local variable and the other is a global variable.

+# Explore built-in functions

+- **Introduction to Built-in Functions:**
+	- The passage explores Python's built-in functions, emphasizing that these functions exist within Python and can be called directly.
+The primary task is to invoke them by name.
+- **Review of Print() and Type() Functions:**
+	- A quick review of the print() and type() functions is provided.
+The print() function outputs a specified object to the screen, while the type() function returns the data type of its input.
+- **Combining Built-in Functions:**
+	- The concept of combining built-in functions is introduced, explaining that multiple functions can be used together by passing one function into another as an argument.
+The inner function processes first, and its returned value is then passed to the outer function.
+- **Understanding Input and Output of Functions:**
+	- The importance of understanding the expected inputs and outputs of functions is emphasized.
+Some functions only accept specific data types, and a type error may occur if the wrong one is used.
+- **Examples with Print() Function:**
+	- The print() function is explored as an example, demonstrating its flexibility in accepting various data types and any number of parameters, even with different data types.
+- **Examples with Type() Function:**
+	- The type() function is examined, highlighting that it accepts all data types but only one parameter.
+Examples are provided where the data type of a string and a float value is determined and passed into a print() function.
+- **Introduction of New Built-in Functions:**
+	- Two new built-in functions are introduced: max() and sorted().
+The max() function returns the largest numeric input, and the sorted() function sorts the components of a list.
+- **Exploration of Max() Function:**
+	- The max() function is explored by passing three variables as arguments.
+The highest value among them is determined and printed to the screen.
+- **Exploration of Sorted() Function:**
+	- The sorted() function is explained, highlighting its utility in sorting lists.
+An example is provided where a list of usernames is sorted alphabetically using the sorted() function.
+- **Conclusion and Encouragement:**
+	- The passage concludes by acknowledging that these are just a few of the available built-in functions.
+As the reader works more in Python, they are encouraged to become familiar with others that can enhance their programming capabilities.